Most popular travel credit cards let you redeem your points in more than one way, including the option to use points to book travel through a portal.

 Only you can decide which travel booking option works best for your needs.
 Regardless of the value of rewards earned, some travelers like being able to book directly through a portal that offers multiple options.

-AmexTravel.com gives customers the benefit of booking any travel available on the portal without having to find award space on a flight or having to search for available award nights in high-demand hotels.
-American Express Membership Rewards points, however, are usually worth more if you transfer them to Amex transfer partners, and particularly airlines.
+AmexTravel.com also gives customers the benefit of booking any travel available on the portal without having to find award space on a flight or search for available award nights in high-demand hotels.
+American Express Membership Rewards points, however, are usually worth more if you transfer them to Amex transfer partners, particularly airlines.

 Either way, it makes sense to compare all your options before you book travel through AmexTravel.com.
 See if a transfer partner might let you book the flights you want for fewer miles, but don’t be afraid to use AmexTravel.com if you don’t want to deal with award availability or you find a better deal.